If you are a local student you may be eligible.

 Regretfully, we are no longer accepting enrolments into this course.
 The undergraduate certificate was initiated as an interim measure during the COVID-19 pandemic.
 It has now been discontinued by the Tertiary Education and Quality Standards Agency (TEQSA).

-On successful completion of this certificate, you will be eligible for entry to our Bachelor of Music.
+On successful completion of this certificate, you will be eligible for entry to the Bachelor of Music.

 Various forms of assessment may be used including assignments, music recitals, practical demonstrations, aural and written exams, oral presentations, and folio work.